 - 1. Check surplus to determine if item is available. - 2.
-If not available via surplus, the item must be purchased using a DMS State Contract.
+Determine if item is available through PRIDE/RESPECT. - 3.
+If not available through one of the options above, the item must be purchased using a DMS State Contract.

 All furniture purchases must have Assistant Secretary or District Secretary approval and include appropriate business justification as needed.
 Furniture purchases under \$2,000 may be delegated to the Director or District Transportation Support Manager level.
 Cost effectiveness and business needs must always be considered before making a furniture purchase.
+Furniture purchases should be made from PRIDE unless a reasonable determination can be made that the product available from PRIDE does not meet the performance specifications and comparable price and quality requirements of the agency.
 Contact the DOT Procurement Office for questions regarding these purchases.